JASchilz/RSSNext-PHP/README.md

   * Namespacing to avoid name collisions and improve readability
   * Oject-oriented design to encapsulate database calls and provide an effective type system
   * PHPDoc type hinting for code completion in the IDE

+### Social Login

+Visitors can either create an RSSNext account, or authenticate with two clicks using Facebook.

 ### User Acceptance Testing